CARE-SM/CARE-SM-docs/docs/introduction.md

 Moreover, each instance within CARE-SM is associated with a domain-specific ontological class from the [OBO Foundry](http://obofoundry.org/).
 For instance, the representation of patient birthdate is described at an upper-class level using the ontological term [SIO:attribute](http://semanticscience.org/resource/SIO_000614) and, at a domain-specific level, as [ncit:Birthdate](http://purl.obolibrary.org/obo/NCIT_C68615).
 This dual ontological characterization enhances data interoperability and precise semantic descriptions.

-## Motivation
+## Motivation and Goals

 CARE-SM provides a common structure to map healthcare-related concepts to machine-readable knowledge graphs.

-## Goals

 - Enable semantic interoperability

-## Genesis of CARE-SM
+### Genesis of CARE-SM

-Evolved from the Common Data Element (CDE) semantic model, CARE-SM extends capabilities to cover all data elements related to patient registries and clinical encounters.
+CARE-SM is a more robust and matured representation of its precursor, the Common Data Element (CDE) semantic data model.
+The primary objective of its creation was to develop a semantic data model capable of representing [a set of common data elements for rare diseases registration](https://eu-rd-platform.jrc.ec.europa.eu/sites/default/files/CDS/EU_RD_Platform_CDS_Final.pdf) recommended by the European Commission Joint Research Centre.
+CARE-SM stands as the matured iteration of this CDE semantic model, extending its capabilities to encompass the representation of all data elements pertinent to patient registries and clinical encounters.

 # Foundational Design of CARE-SM